 In most cases, students who use private financing to cover all or part of the family contribution will need to apply with a credit-worthy co-borrower.
 Doing so may substantially reduce interest and fees on a private loan.
 For more information about private loans, see the Private Financing section of this website.

-For information about financial aid appeals, see Special Circumstances.
+For information about financial aid appeals, see Special Circumstances and Appeals.